Q: How do I apply for housing?

 A: Undergraduate students with housing assignments may submit a request to change rooms by going to MyHomeAtPenn.upenn.edu.
 Requests are limited to one per student.
 If a student’s request can be met, he or she will be contacted at their Penn email address and must confirm the change within 48 business hours.
-All requests will expire at a date that is yet to be determined.
+All requests will expire on August 1.
 Check upenn.edu/housing for updates!

 Q: Do I need to confirm my housing?